Snapchat/snap-kit-firebase-extensions/login-kit/PREINSTALL.md

 https://firebase.google.com/docs/extensions/alpha/create-user-docs#writing-preinstall
 -->

-Use this extension to let users authentication with Firebase using their Snapchat accounts.
+Use this extension to let users authenticate with Firebase using their Snapchat accounts.

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->
 # Billing